 Total time: 1 hour 25 minutes

-Purin literally means pudding, and you can’t miss out on this Japanese custard pudding if you love creamy desserts.
+Purin literally means pudding, and you can’t miss out on this Japanese custard pudding if you love desserts with a creamy texture.
 Purin will blow your mind with its sweet, rich flavor and super silky texture that melts right in your mouth.

 The hardest part of making Purin is probably the caramel because there’s a thin line between the perfect caramel and the burnt one.